520xyxyzq/slam-super-6d/evaluation/DOPEadaptedYCBtoobox/README.md

 ### Introduction

+We adapted the YCB-Video dataset toolbox to our pipeline.
+The intructions are at the end.
 This is the toolbox for [The YCB-Video dataset](https://rse-lab.cs.washington.edu/projects/posecnn/) introduced for 6D object pose estimation.
 It provides accurate 6D poses of 21 objects from the YCB dataset observed in 92 videos with 133,827 frames.